-- Bladder Cancer Definition
+- Bladder Cancer Symptoms

-- Bladder Cancer Symptoms and Causes
+- Bladder Cancer Causes

 - Bladder Cancer Risk Factors

-- Bladder Cancer Diagnosis and Treatment
+- Bladder Cancer Diagnosis

-- Bladder Cancer Stages and Survival
+- Bladder Cancer Stages

 Bladder cancer occurs when cells in the bladder develop changes in their DNA, causing them to grow and divide abnormally.
 Instead of dying off like healthy cells, the cancer cells multiply rapidly, in some cases spreading and invading other tissues.